UffizziCloud/docs/docs/guides/rbac.md

 ## Projects

 Projects fall within accounts and represent a development effort such as an application.
-Projects can be created and edited by [Admins](#admin) and [Developers](#developer).
+Projects can be created and edited by [Owners](#owner) and [Developers](#developer).

 ## Team Members

-Members are individual users that are associated with an Account and have an assigned access role of [Admin](#admin), [Developer](#developer), or [View Only](#view-only).
+Members are individual users that are associated with an Account and have an assigned access role of [Owner](#owner), [Developer](#developer), or [View Only](#view-only).
 The Member who creates an Account is by default the Admin of that account.
 An account must always have at least one Admin.

 ## Single Sign-On (SSO)